 Ad Frequency

 Ad Frequency is the average number of times your ad is displayed to a unique user.
-It is calculated by dividing your ad’s impressions by its reach.
-This metric helps understand how frequently your ad is viewed by your target audience on average.
+It is calculated by dividing your ad's impressions by its reach.
+This metric helps you understand how often your target audience sees your ad and informs decisions about campaign saturation and budget allocation.

 How to calculate Ad Frequency